az-hash256/Logic-Bot/README.md

 If you use it, I hope you enjoy!

 ## Directions
-To determine the validity of an argument type:
+To determine the validity of an argument using the Bot, type the following message into Discord:
 ```
 eval [arg]
 ```